0djentd/emtk/lib/readme.md

 with actual modifiers.

-_ExtendedModifiersList_ is an object representing first layer of clusters.
+_ExtendedModifiersList_ is an object representing clusters stack.
 It is similar to ClustersLayer, but doesnt have ClusterTrait attributes.
-It require all modifiers in it to be on same Blender object.
+It require all modifiers in it to be on the same Blender object.

-_Sorting_ _Rule_ is an object that represents set of rules that can be used to sort clusters in ExtendedModifiersList.
+_SortingRule_ is an object that represents set of rules that can be used to sort clusters in ExtendedModifiersList.

 _ModifiersOperator_ is a mix-in class for Operator class.